Car Accident Injury Lawyer – MN Threshold

 MINNESOTA AUTO ACCIDENT LAWYERS – NO FAULT THRESHOLD REQUIRED TO GET INJURY COMPENSATION

 The No-Fault auto insurance law in MN makes sure that everyone’s medical bills are paid after a car accident (up to $20,000).
 This is regardless of fault.
-However, the No Fault law also limits other compensation for a car accident injury e.g. pain and suffering, unless the injured person meets a certain threshold.
+However, there is also a downside.
+The No Fault law limits other compensation for a car accident injury e.g. pain and suffering.
+In fact, unless the injured person meets a certain threshold, they can’t recover anything.
 To learn more, call us for a free consultation.
 An experienced Minnesota car accident injury lawyer will discuss this with you in more detail.

 Injured in Car Accident No Fault Compensation

-The statute that can be found here: https://www.revisor.mn.gov/statutes/?id=65B.51.
-This Minnesota law says that even if the other driver is at fault in causing the auto accident, the injured victim can only get additional compensation if he or she meets a certain threshold.
+The statute can be found here: https://www.revisor.mn.gov/statutes/?id=65B.51.
+Even if the other driver is at fault in causing the auto accident, the injured victim can only get additional compensation if he or she meets a certain threshold.
 See below for more details.
 In other words, you automatically get your medical bills paid.
 However, you only get pain and suffering compensation under certain circumstances.

 MN NO FAULT STATUTE